Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 There is a communist benefit for nearly anything; if not from the central government, from the autonomic government.
 Except we don't have food stamps (you either go ask the church or die, I guess).
-Having a benefit for everything sounds good in theory, but in the practice it's just like the food stamps: there are no food stamps.
+Having a benefit for everything sounds good in theory, but in the practice, sometimes it's just like the food stamps: there are no food stamps.

 As a general rule, the older you are the more benefits you qualify for, but if you're young *and have a stable job* (like those the government offers) you might also be eligible for a number of smaller benefits.
 I won't go over every benefit since that would double the length of this post.